Abdullah-Alghoul/odoo_technical_training/Introduction to Python Basics.md

 The ouput of this code is:
     `(<type 'bool'>, <type 'bool'>)`

+* String
+Our names are examples of variables of type string.
+Strings have values that are quoted with single or double quotation marks.
+As an example let's declare a variable name with the value of "Olalekan Babawale".

 * Integer
 integers are whole numbers without fractional parts.
 Examples of integers are 1, 2, 4 etc.
 Example: